nick-uk/Python-Lambda-Cloudwatch/README.md

 ## Results:
 #### I tried to call two parallel boto3 async functions to get a faster result but:
-- With or without async execution duration is the same around 4900 ms (?!)
+- Async calls: Billed Duration: 4900 ms, Memory Size: 128 MB, Max Memory Used: 78 MB, Init Duration: 282.25 ms
-- Billed Duration: 5000 ms for both sync/async cases.
-77 MB Init Duration: 258.77 ms
+- Sync calls:  Billed Duration: 4900 ms, Memory Size: 128 MB, Max Memory Used: 78 MB, Init Duration: 272.44 ms

-> Is not easy to save time and money with Python and Lambda, is a coding or an SDK issue?
+> Seems I got same total execution times.
+Is not easy to save time and money with Python and Lambda, is a coding or an SDK issue?

 > See Go implementation comparison results at: https://github.com/nick-uk/Go-Lambda-Cloudwatch/blob/master/README.md